How to Add Drop Caps to paragraphs In Word 2007

-How to Add a Drop Caps to paragraphs to Add more emphasis and stylize you document in Word 2007.
+How to Add Drop Caps to paragraphs in word, to Add more emphasis and stylize your document in Word 2007.
 Drop caps are those big Letters at the beginning of a document or paragraphs, which makes the document look really professional.
 This can be done very easily with just a few clicks.

 Click on the beginning of the paragraph where you want to emphasize with a drop cap.
 Click to insert the mouse curser at the beginning of the paragraph.